Counting Galois ${\mathbb U}_4({\mathbb F}_p)$-extensions using Massey products: Introduction

 The structure of our paper is as follows.
 In Section 2 we review Massey products and embedding problems.
 We provide a general parametrization for the set ${\rm Epi}(G,\F_p)$ in Proposition~\ref{prop:counting Epi}.
 In Subsection 2.4 we specialize this parametrization to obtain Proposition~ \ref{prop:R small}, when $G=S/R$ with $S$ free pro-$p$-group and $R\subseteq S_{(3)}$.
 Further we develop a new technique which we illustrate by examples for counting the number of $\U_4(\F_2)$-Galois extensions of $\Q$ with restricted ramification.
 In Section 3 we prove the main results of this paper.
 These results are Theorem~\ref{thm:counting U4 Demushkin} and Theorem~\ref{thm: local U4-extensions}.
 In Section 4 we discuss the question when ${\rm Epi}(G,\U_n(\F_p))$ is non-empty, where $G$ is a Demushkin group.
 We answer this question as an easy corollary of Proposition~\ref{prop: Demushkin n-Massey}.
 The latter shows that we can relax the defining condition for a $n$-fold Massey product for a Demushkin group.
 We also show in Proposition~\ref{prop:free product} that two pro-$p$-groups satisfy this relaxed condition on defining Massey products if and only if their free product satisfies this condition.
-In the last section, we find a formula for $|{\rm Epi}(G,\U_4(\F_p))|$ when $G$ is a free product of a Demushkin group and a free pro-$p$-group; or $G$ is a free product of two Demushkin groups with odd $q$-invariants. \\ \\ {\bf Acknowledgement: } We would like to thank Danny Neftin and Michael Rogelstad for their interest and encouragement related to this work. \\ \\ {\bf Notation:} For two profinite groups $G$ and $H$, we denote by ${\rm Epi}(G,H)$ the set consisting of continuous surjective homomorphisms from $G$ to $H$.
+In the last section, we find a formula for $|{\rm Epi}(G,\U_4(\F_p))|$ when $G$ is a free product of a Demushkin group and a free pro-$p$-group; or $G$ is a free product of two Demushkin groups with odd $q$-invariants. \\ \\ {\bf Acknowledgement: } We would like to thank Danny Neftin and Michael Rogelstad for their interest and encouragement related to this work.
+We are grateful to an anonymous referee for his/her comments and valuable suggestions which we used to improve our exposition. \\ \\ {\bf Notation:} For two profinite groups $G$ and $H$, we denote by ${\rm Epi}(G,H)$ the set consisting of continuous surjective homomorphisms from $G$ to $H$.
 (All homomorphisms of profinite groups considered in this paper are assumed to be continuous.)

 For a prime number $p$ and a field $F$, we denote by $G_F(p)$ the maximal pro-$p$-quotient of an absolute Galois group $G_F$ of $F$.
 If $E/F$ is a Galois extension with Galois group isomorphic to $G$, then we say that $E/F$ is a $G$-extension.